Kujata: Gem rock above bull

 As for the rock platform supported by the bull, which Lane said was made of "ruby", the Arabic word used in original sources yāqūt (ياقوت) has ambiguous meaning.
 Many of the Islamic sources have specifically indicated the rock was a green gem, viz.: "rock (made) of green jacinth", "green rock", "green corundum", etc. It is given as "green emerald" in a Latin translation of ibn al-Wardi.

-God created the angel, rock, then bull in that order (the order they are arranged, one on top of another), according to Qazwini.
-However, in other sources, God created in the order of angel then bull, so that the angel could stand on the bull's hump, but as this was unstable, God inserted the rock platform above the bull's hump.
+Allah created the angel, rock, then bull in that order (the order they are arranged, one on top of another), according to Qazwini.
+However, in other sources, Allah created in the order of angel then bull, so that the angel could stand on the bull's hump, but as this was unstable, Allah inserted the rock platform above the bull's hump.
 (Note: Also Ibn al-Wardi.)
-These sources also say that God also inserted a sandhill between the great bull and the great fish.
+These sources also say that Allah also inserted a sandhill between the great bull and the great fish.
 (Note: Also Ibn al-Wardi.)